huan/Xer/README.md

 Xer is a dating bot target for getting more conversions from online dating apps

+## Usage

+The Conversational State Machine is at: <https://github.com/xjiang67/Xer/blob/main/src/conversational-state-machine/machine.ts>

+1. Start from this file and keep all logics inside it.
+1. Other files are library.

 ## Architecture

 Xer is a conversational application built on [Wechaty](https://github.com/wechaty/wechaty).
 It uses the following design patterns: